Vivi-tran/omnibenchmark_modeling/README.md

 ## Notes

-- Make sure you have [Conda](https://docs.conda.io/en/latest/) installed.
+- It is recommended to have [Miniforge](https://github.com/conda-forge/miniforge) installed for managing environments.
 - The benchmark runs locally and requires the specified Conda environments.
 - For more details, see the [OmniBenchmark documentation](https://github.com/omnibenchmark/omnibenchmark)